AustEcon/bitsv/README.rst

 -----------------

 - A few more additions to BitIndex api
-- Documentation and examples
-- Make new repos (powered by bitsv) for interfacing with BitPaste api and others
-- Testing modules / coverage
+- Improved coverage of testing modules (currently at 87%)
-- Testnet api
+- Testnet API

 ----------------------------